carlton355/DclLowLatency/README.md

 Ultra Low Latency Video enables a number of applications that are not possible with higher latency video streams.

 ***Note: this repo is not the final deliverable for the DclLowLatency project.
 This is an independent runnable project showcasing the tech.
-The plan is for the final version to be added to the next Decentraland SDK6 once all tests pass, reviews from stakeholders and end users are complete and documentation is ready.***
+The plan is for the final version to be added to the next Decentraland SDK6 once all tests pass, all reviews from stakeholders and end users are complete and documentation is ready.***

 **This repo is large and contains npm node_module files in the sample scene since some @dcl packages have been modified.**